jdavanne/terraform-provider-xmft/docs/resources/st_subscription_ar.md

 - `pta_on_permfail_in_do_advanced_routing_failed_file` (Boolean) Defines whether to trigger advanced routing with file copy in case of a PTA permanent failure.
 - `pta_on_permfail_in_do_advanced_routing_wildcard_pull` (Boolean) Defines whether to trigger wildcard pull with advanced routing in case of a PTA permanent failure.
 - `pta_on_permfail_in_do_delete` (Boolean) Defines whether to delete the file on failure after the transmission.
-- `pta_on_permfail_in_do_move` (String) Specify a value to rename the file after transmission or move it to a different folder on failure.
+- `pta_on_permfail_in_do_move` (String) default:'', Specify a value to rename the file after transmission or move it to a different folder on failure.
 An expression language can be used to specify a file name/folder.
 - `pta_on_permfail_out_do_delete` (Boolean) Defines whether to delete the file on failure after the transmission.
-- `pta_on_permfail_out_do_move` (String) Specify a value to rename the file after transmission or move it to a different folder on permanent failure.
+- `pta_on_permfail_out_do_move` (String) default:'', Specify a value to rename the file after transmission or move it to a different folder on permanent failure.
 An expression language can be used to specify a file name/folder.
 - `pta_on_success_do_in_advanced_routing_wildcard_pull` (Boolean) Defines whether to trigger wildcard pull with advanced routing in case of a PTA success.
 - `pta_on_success_in_do_delete` (Boolean) Defines whether to delete the source file on success after the transmission.
-- `pta_on_success_in_do_move` (String) Specify a value to rename the file after transmission or move it to a different folder on success.
+- `pta_on_success_in_do_move` (String) default:'', Specify a value to rename the file after transmission or move it to a different folder on success.
 An expression language can be used to specify a file name/folder.
 - `pta_on_success_in_do_move_overwrite` (Boolean) When the "Allow Overwrite Existing File" option is enabled and the rename operation fails because the target file exists, ST will delete the target file and repeat the rename operation.
 - `pta_on_success_out_do_delete` (Boolean) Defines whether to delete the file on success after the transmission.
-- `pta_on_success_out_do_move` (String) Specify a value to rename the file after transmission or move it to a different folder on success.
+- `pta_on_success_out_do_move` (String) default:'', Specify a value to rename the file after transmission or move it to a different folder on success.
 An expression language can be used to specify a file name/folder.
 - `pta_on_success_out_do_move_overwrite` (Boolean) When the "Allow Overwrite Existing File" option is enabled and the rename operation fails because the target file exists, ST will delete the target file and repeat the rename operation.
 - `pta_on_success_trigger_route_execution_on_pesit_ack` (Boolean) When enabled, the route execution triggers on any of the following events: